We don’t make art because we need to. We do it because we have to. It’s not just an addiction; it is therapy.

 The power to take a picture, draw, run a science experiment, or just write clears the fog of perfection or the need to appease others.
 The end product is not always for Instagram but for us.
 Art constitutes our thought’s core.

 The homogeneity of stuff begs our mind to make what’s unique to the person.
 Limits are self-inflicted.
-Artists are inspired individuals.
+Artists are inspired individuals, especially when they are working.